Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/07-GPO-Security-Policies/I. Password-Policy.md

 ## 📁 5.
 Screenshot Storage

-All screenshots related to this section should be stored in:
+All screenshots related to this section should be stored in:<br />
 📂 [`06-Screenshots/Password-Policy/Password-Policy-Settings.png`](https://github.com/Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/blob/main/06-Screenshots/VII.%20Password-Policy/Password-Policy-Settings.md)